Lavenham: Lavenham in popular culture

 Parts of Market Square were included in the 1968 Vincent Price film Witchfinder General.
 The witch-burning scenes were staged in front of the Guildhall.

 In 1969 some filming was done in Lavenham for The Thirteen Chairs, also known as Twelve Plus One.
 This was actress Sharon Tate's last movie before her murder.
-In 1971, part of Pier Paolo Pasolini’s film The Canterbury Tales was recorded here, with the village representing medieval London.
+In 1971 part of Pier Paolo Pasolini’s film The Canterbury Tales was recorded here, with the village representing medieval London.

 The 1975 Stanley Kubrick film Barry Lyndon included the Guildhall.

-In 1980, some sequences in a TV advertisement for the launch of the new Austin Metro were filmed in the village, primarily on the market square, as well as in neighbouring Kersey.
+In 1980 some sequences in a TV advertisement for the launch of the new Austin Metro were filmed in the village, primarily on the market square, as well as in neighbouring Kersey.

-In 1986, the film Playing Away, about a visiting cricket team from Brixton, was also filmed in the village.
+In 1986 the film Playing Away, about a visiting cricket team from Brixton, was also filmed in the village.
 The Market Square is the setting of John Lennon and Yoko Ono's 1970 film Apotheosis.
 In 2010, under conditions of strict secrecy, scenes from Harry Potter and the Deathly Hallows – Part 1 were filmed there.
 The village's De Vere House represented sections of Godric's Hollow, as backgrounds, since the cast members did not actually visit Lavenham.

 Lavenham was also the setting for many scenes in the mid-1990s BBC TV drama Lovejoy.
-An episode aired in December 1994, was titled "Last Tango in Lavenham".
+An episode broadcast in December 1994 had the title Last Tango in Lavenham.

-Other productions that have used Lavenham as a location include Lowland Village a 1943 British Council release and an episode of Treasure Hunt from February 1988.
+Other productions that have used Lavenham as a location include Lowland Village, a 1943 British Council release, and an episode of Treasure Hunt from February 1988.

-One legend suggests that the distorted, or "crooked", appearance of many of the town's buildings inspired the poem "There Was a Crooked Man".
-One discussion of the town provides these specifics as to the reason the houses are crooked.The town grew so fast that many of the houses were built in haste with green timber.
-As the wood dried, the timbers warped causing the houses to bend at unexpected angles.
-Unfortunately, Lavenham's good times didn't last long.
+One legend suggests that thecrooked appearance of many of the town's buildings inspired the poem There Was a Crooked Man.
+One discussion of the village provides these specifics as to the reason the houses are crooked.The village grew so fast that many of the houses were built in haste with green timber.
+As the wood dried the timbers warped causing the houses to bend at unexpected angles.
+Unfortunately Lavenham's good times didn't last long.
 When Dutch refugees settled in Colchester began producing cloth that was cheaper, lighter and more fashionable than Lavenham's, the town's cloth industry went bust.
-By the time the dried timber started twisting, Lavenham's families had lost its wealth and with no money to rebuild their homes, Lavenham's crooked houses were left as they were.
+By the time the dried timber started twisting, Lavenham's families had lost their wealth and with no money to rebuild their homes Lavenham's crooked houses were left as they were.